History Files

 Celtic Tribes

-(Information by Peter Kessler and Edward Dawson, with additional information from The La Tene Celtic Belgae Tribes in England: Y-Chromosome Haplogroup R-U152 - Hypothesis C, David K Faux, from Roman History, Cassius Dio, from Research into the Physical History of Mankind, James Cowles Pritchard, from Geography, Strabo, translated by H C Hamilton Esq & W Falconer, M A, Ed (George Bell & Sons, London, 1903), and from External Link: The Works of Julius Caesar: Gallic Wars.)
+(Information by Peter Kessler and Edward Dawson, with additional information by Trish Wilson, from The La Tene Celtic Belgae Tribes in England: Y-Chromosome Haplogroup R-U152 - Hypothesis C, David K Faux, from The Dictionary of Greek and Roman Geography, William Smith, from Harpers Dictionary of Classical Antiquities, Harry Thurston Peck, from the Encyclopaedia of European Peoples, Carl Waldman & Catherine Mason, from Roman History, Cassius Dio, from Research into the Physical History of Mankind, James Cowles Pritchard, from Geography, Strabo, translated by H C Hamilton Esq & W Falconer, M A, Ed (George Bell & Sons, London, 1903), and from External Links: The Works of Julius Caesar: Gallic Wars, and The Germany and the Agricola of Tacitus: The Oxford Translation, Revised With Notes, Cornelius Tacitus, and The Illustrated History of Belgium, and L'Arbre Celtique (The Celtic Tree, in French), and Historisches Lexikon der Schweiz or Dictionnaire Historique de la Suisse or Dizionario Storico dell Svizzera (in German, French, and Italian respectively).)

 9th century BC

-The Mediomatrici of the Celtic Hallstatt culture arrive in the Moselle valley close to modern Metz.
+Celtic Hallstatt culture ancestors of the Mediomatrici arrive in the Moselle valley, close to modern Metz.
 At Spires they venerate Nantosvelta (meaning 'meandering brook'), also known as Nantosuelta ('winding stream').
-She is variously represented as a raven or by a woman with a birdhouse mounted on a staff and is a triple goddess who encompasses birth, death, and regeneration.
+She is variously represented as a raven or by a woman with a birdhouse mounted on a staff and is a triple goddess who encompasses birth, death, and regeneration (echoes of the fabricated Folk Mothers of the Early Netherlands).
 Her consort is Sucellos.

 Gold and amber jewellery